Developer Guidelines

 Features and Profiles

-Endpoints provide features in order to enable configurability to optimize performance.
+Endpoints provide features to enable configurability to optimize performance.
 Features are very specific to the endpoint, however, following generic features can be distinguished.

 FeatureDescription